Onestroke1/Plagiarism-Detector/README.md

 # Plagiarism-Detector
 Simple Plagiarism Detector deployed on AWS.
 This is an academic project to predict whether a given answer text is a plagiarized version of the source text.
+This project introduces the concept of using an n-gram and Longest Common Subsequence (LCS) to determine levels of plagiarism.

 The first 2 notebooks `1_Data_Exploration.ipynb` and `2_Plagiarism_Feature_Engineering.ipynb` walk through some simple data exploration followed by feature engineering.
 The last 2 notebooks demonstrate two different machine learning models that are used to classify a given text as plagiarized or NOT plagiarized. `3_Training_a_Model-Pytorch.ipynb` uses a custom built neural network performing binary classification on the output of the model using Pytorch.
 The other notebook `3_Training_a_Model.ipynb` uses a linear SVM from the Scikit-Learn library.
 This project assumes some familiarity with Amazon SageMaker, Scikit-learn, Pytorch, and natural language processing methods.